 Located on the GT Road in Ludhiana, Maharaja Ranjit Singh War Museum not only pays homage to the soldiers but also educates the citizens of India about the role of defense.
 A majestic statue of Maharaja Ranjit Singh sitting proudly on a throne welcomes you as you enter the museum.
 It has 12 galleries with exhibits of different divisions like the Ancient History Gallery, Post Independence History Gallery, War Hero’s Gallery, Air Force, and Navy Gallery, etc. The main hall displays pictures of the various Chakra winners, Chief Marshals, Generals, and Admirals of Punjab.
 Two glorious lawns exhibit trophies of the Navy, Army, and Air Force.

 Punjab Agricultural University Museum

-The Punjab Agricultural University Museum is situated on the suburbs of the city of Ludhiana.
-This Museum is located within the complex of Punjab Agricultural University and is one among the important educational Ludhiana sightseeing points.
+The Punjab Agricultural University Museum is situated in the suburbs of the city of Ludhiana.
+This Museum is located within the complex of Punjab Agricultural University and is one of the important educational Ludhiana sightseeing points.
 The Punjab Agriculture University was established in the year 1962 as a duplicate of the Land Grant of America.
-The museum of this university includes local arts, crafts and numerous other assortments of antique objects.
+The museum of this university includes local arts, crafts, and numerous other assortments of antique objects.
 There is also a famous ‘Kisan Mela’ conducted at this university each year.
-This fair showcases different farming equipments and antique bronze utensils.
+This fair showcases different farming equipment and antique bronze utensils.
 The museum is one of the most popular and appealing Ludhiana attractions that one must visit.

 Nehru Rose Garden